device-management-toolkit/docs/docs/GetStarted/Enterprise/addDevice.md

 --8<-- "References/abbreviations.md"

-!!! warning "Warning - Console in Beta Development"
-    Console is currently under development.
-The current available tags for download are Beta version code.
-This could mean that certain features may not function yet, visual look and feel may change, or bugs/errors may occur.
-It is not recommended for use in Production deployments.
-Follow along our [Feature Backlog for future releases and feature updates](https://github.com/orgs/open-amt-cloud-toolkit/projects/10)

 1. In the Console UI, navigate to the **Devices** page in the left-hand menu sidebar.

 2. In the upper-right, select **Add a Device**.